Lesson Progress Reporting for SEL Leaders

 Downloading a CSV report works for some, but in general is pretty cumbersome.

-Data in the CSV report was often inaccurate or skewed, making it challenging to rely and trust the data.
+Data in the CSV report was often inaccurate or skewed, making it challenging to rely on and trust the data.

 Business Context

-For too long school leaders haven't had access to the data they need and it is impacting product satisfaction.
+For too long, school leaders haven't had access to the data they need, and it is impacting product satisfaction.

 Buggy reporting is considered one of the program's biggest weaknesses.